u2cc/SpringBootRESTful/README.md

 # SpringBootRESTful

-This is a practice project of implementing RESTful endpoint using SpringBoot.
+This is a practice project of implementing RESTful endpoints using SpringBoot.